-INTRODUCTION TO CHEMISTRY AND PHYSICS CP (441) Prerequisite: Successful completion of Biology and Environmental Science 6 Credits Full Year Grades 11-12 The Introduction to Chemistry and Physics course has been designed to develop an understanding of the relationship between matter and energy.
-This course is not intended to include all of the concepts taught in full-year chemistry and physics courses, intended to include all of the concepts taught in full-year chemistry and physics courses, but provides a solid foundation in the major topic standards taught in both.
+INTRODUCTION TO CHEMISTRY AND PHYSICS CP (441) 6 Credits Prerequisite: Successful completion of Biology and Environmental Full Year Science.
+Grades 11-12

+The Introduction to Chemistry and Physics course has been designed to develop an understanding of the relationship between matter and energy.
+This course is not intended to include all of the concepts taught in full-year chemistry and physics courses, but provides a solid foundation in the major topic standards taught in both.
 Goals of this course include assisting students to investigate the relationships and patterns among events and processes in the physical world.
 Chemistry topics include: techniques of measurement, the structure of the atom, isotopes, ions, bonding, classification of matter, the periodic table, properties of metals and nonmetals, and formula writing.
 The physics topics include: speed, velocity, acceleration, force and Newton's Laws of Motion, work and power, energy and electricity.
 Students having taken a full-year course in either Chemistry or Physics are not eligible to register for this course.